Art, Craft and Design

 You will explore areas of textiles to create new and innovative work.
 Inspiration and reference will come from a range of starting points, using drawing, collage and mixed media techniques and processes including repeated pattern, print, applique, felt-making, heat techniques and machine embroidery.

 You will explore associated media and techniques including fine art – printmaking and painting, photography and digital surface pattern for fashion or interiors using Photoshop.
-These varied approaches will support and enrich your textiles/fashion exploration and outcomes.

 - Element 1 Practical Portfolio